WulfForge/Cursor-FailSafe/MARKETPLACE_LISTING.md

 - Quality Assurance: Ensure AI responses don't contain false information
 - Learning Aid: Understand common AI hallucination patterns
 - Project Management: Basic task tracking and accountability

+## Future Plans: Cursorrules and Advanced Features

+Some features are not possible in a VS Code/Cursor extension, but may be enabled in the future by a companion tool called **Cursorrules**.
+This would allow:
+- Real-time interception and blocking of unsafe AI responses
+- Automatic enforcement of safety and compliance rules
+- Immutable, centralized logging and audit trails
+- Real-time monitoring and analytics
+- Centralized policy management
+- Automated failsafe creation and enforcement
+- Integration with external systems

+**These features are not part of the current extension, but are planned for future releases as part of a separate Cursorrules system.**

 ## Links